ory/elements/README.md

 Elements uses [Lerna](https://lerna.js.org/) to bundle each package in the Elements mono-repository.
 This also helps with package management and build caching.
-Lerna also publishes the code to the npm for us.
+Lerna also publishes the code to the public [npm registry](https://www.npmjs.com/) for us.

 Lerna also use [Nx](https://nx.dev/) to build the packages in parallel.